Sciatica FAQ — frequently asked questions

 - A: If you experience pain or numbness that persists or worsens following a course of conservative treatment, you may be a candidate for spinal surgery.
 Before consenting to a highly invasive traditional open spine surgery, reach out to Laser Spine Institute.
 Our minimally invasive spine surgery involves a less than 1-inch incision, is performed on an outpatient basis and offers patients a shorter recovery time compared to traditional procedures.^

-To learn more, contact our dedicated team of Spine Care Consultants for a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.
+To learn more, contact our dedicated team of Patient Empowerment Consultants for a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.